isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/Direct School Admissions.md

-This sport was introduced in 2007 in part due to the potential talent of Springfield students.
-Along with the passion and technical expertise of the teachers, the School was able to achieve significant results.
+This sport was introduced in Springfield in 2007 as many Springfielders had displayed talent and interest.
+With the passion and support from the teachers, the School was able to achieve significant results.
 The team is now known for their all-round skills, teamwork, and resilience.
-Students are also given opportunities to organize our very own inter-school floorball competition annually.

-Inter-school / organized competitions play a vital part in the long-term excellence and sustainability of the floorball.
-A key feature is&nbsp;**Springfield Blast!**&nbsp;\- an annual inter-school floorball competition organized by Springfield.
-Students are given leadership opportunities during the organization of this competition.
-This will be a platform for talent development and maturity, helping them in their holistic development.
+Participation in competitions such as the National School Games play a vital role in providing our students with opportunities to develop their technical skillsets and qualities such as leadership, teamwork and resilience.
+At Springfield, our floorball students also organize **Springfield Blast!**, - our very own an annual inter-school floorball competition.
+Through this platform, students develop other competencies such as organizational skills, and different aspects of leadership skills and teamwork, that complement the skills that they need in the court.
+Such holistic development grooms our students to be well-rounded individuals who are grounded in values.

 **(c) Taekwondo**